zacharied/AhkPedal/README.md

 IN-USB-2](http://www.veccorp.com/foot-controls.html) foot pedal.
 Contributions with support for more pedals are welcomed.

+Please note that this library currently only works on 64-bit machines!

 ## Usage

 Place the `AhkPedal.ahk` file in your [library